Klipper3d/klipper/docs/G-Codes.md

   future G-Code movement commands may run in parallel with the stepper movement.

+## Extruder stepper Commands

+The following command is available when an "extruder_stepper" config section is enabled:
+- `SYNC_STEPPER_TO_EXTRUDER STEPPER=<extruder_stepper config_name>
+  [EXTRUDER=<extruder config_name>]`: This command will cause the given STEPPER to become synchronized to the given EXTRUDER, overriding the extruder defined in the "extruder_stepper" config section.

 ## Probe

 The following commands are available when a "probe" config section is